 - Personal statement: Some schools may ask you to write a personal statement outlining your education goals and why you are interested in their program.

 In addition to the above, you may need to submit an online application and pay an application fee at the time of submission.

 OH Online Colleges Accreditation

-One factor to consider among Ohio colleges and universities online is the school’s accreditation status.
-Accredited schools have their programs independently verified as meeting agreed-upon educational standards, with regional accreditation being the most widely accepted.
+One factor to consider among Ohio colleges and universities online is the school’s regional accreditation status.
+Regionally accredited schools have their programs independently verified as meeting agreed-upon educational standards.

 In addition to the quality of education, attending a regionally accredited school can potentially affect you in multiple ways.
 If you need to transfer schools, many schools only accept transfer credits from regionally accredited schools.
 If you pursue additional degrees, some schools may only accept degrees from accredited schools.

 Editorial Listing ShortCode:

 A school’s accreditation status can potentially affect your employment opportunities as well, making it an important factor in choosing a school.